Coming Homestead

 2023

 We fixed up an old swing, cleaned up a little garden shed, and did some simple landscaping in the existing gardens.
 Our largest project however was clearing out and reviving an existing raised garden bed area.
 We fixed up the beds and installed new fencing and ground cover.
-We had a somewhat successful first year growing zucchini, summer squash, tomatoes, onions, parsley, oregano, dill, and lots of flowers!
+We had a somewhat successful first growing year and most importantly learned a lot!
 Most importantly, we studied and took inventory of what our property had that we could renovate or repurpose in the future.
-From wild growing perennials, to an old wagon wheel, a cast iron tub and cement trough we are prioritizing recycling and repurposing whenever possible and are working them in one by one to our future design plans!
+From wild growing perennials, to an old wagon wheel, a cast iron tub and cement trough.. we have been prioritizing recycling and repurposing whenever possible and started working them in one by one to our future design plans!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.